 Minerva Canada Safety Management Education Inc.

-Created to help post-secondary teachers deliver the health and safety information so important to Canada’s future engineers and corporate leaders, the Minerva Canada Engineering Student Health and Safety Teaching Modules Project remains right on track.
-This ambitious multi-phased $250,000 initiative, which began in 2011, has delivered on its promise of making these valuable resources available.
-To date, 10 of 11 modules are up and running and available on our Minerva Canada website.
+Created to help post-secondary teachers deliver the health and safety information so important to Canada’s future engineers and corporate leaders, the Minerva Canada Engineering Student Health and Safety Teaching Modules Project, which began in 2011, continues to expand its offerings.
+This ambitious multi-phased $250,000 initiative, has delivered on its promise of creating and making these valuable resources available, with 12 on our website and numerous more in the hopper.
+Currently accessible:

 - Risk Management